ricardomrcruz/PHP_Google_Search_Console_API_Client/README.md

 ### API Scopes

 Include the correct scopes in your authentication flow as per the [Google Identity Platform documentation](https://developers.google.com/identity/protocols/oauth2/scopes).

-### Compatibility

-Though developed for a PrestaShop server, this script supports various PHP environments, including WordPress and other CMS platforms.

 ### Additional Information